radhakrishnan-omotec/nail-agastya-munjal-repo/README.md

 3. **Develop a lightweight CNN model**: Design a compact CNN with convolutional layers for hybrid feature extraction (texture and color) and dropout for regularization, optimized for low computational overhead suitable for edge devices while maintaining diagnostic accuracy.
 4. **Train and evaluate the model**: Train the CNN on the preprocessed dataset, monitor performance metrics (accuracy, loss) over epochs, and evaluate generalization on a validation set to ensure reliable classification of nail infections.
 5. **Test with static images and real-time webcam input**: Validate the model on static nail images via a user interface and enable real-time detection using webcam feeds, integrating segmentation and spectral preprocessing for practical diagnostic deployment.
-6. **Convert to TensorFlow Lite for edge deployment**: Convert the trained model to TensorFlow Lite format, optimizing it for portable devices, ensuring low latency and resource efficiency for non-invasive nail infection screening in real-world settings.
+6. **Convert to TensorFlow Lite for RPI edge deployment**: Convert the trained model to TensorFlow Lite format, optimizing it for portable devices, ensuring low latency and resource efficiency for non-invasive nail infection screening in real-world settings.